Kazuya Tatekabe: Final years and death

+Tributes

+A memorial caption for Tatekabe was shown at the beginning of the Doraemon anime episode broadcast on June 19, 2015.

-Upon the announcement of Tatekabe's death, his close family, fans, TV Asahi and former partner Horiuchi mourned his death, as well as his Doraemon anime successor Subaru Kimura, current Doraemon voice actress Wasabi Mizuta, Akira Kamiya, Shigeru Chiba, and Kazuhiko Inoue on social media, with the Fujiko F. Fujio Museum also sharing a memorial comment in condolence.
+Upon the announcement of Tatekabe's death, close family, fans, TV Asahi and former partner Horiuchi mourned his death, as well as his Doraemon successor Subaru Kimura, current Doraemon voice actress Wasabi Mizuta, Akira Kamiya, Shigeru Chiba, and Kazuhiko Inoue on social media, with the Fujiko F. Fujio Museum also sharing a memorial message in condolence.

-Tatekabe's wake was held at Aoyama Funeral Hall on June 23, and was attended by around 900 people, including Subaru Kimura, Wasabi Mizuta, Noriko Ohara (who passed in 2024), Michiko Nomura, Kaneta Kimotsuki (who passed in 2016), Keiko Yokozawa, Masako Nozawa, Mika Kanai, Koichi Yamadera, and Keiko Toda.
+Tatekabe's wake was held at the Aoyama Funeral Hall on June 23, and was attended by around 900 people, including Subaru Kimura, Wasabi Mizuta, Noriko Ohara, Michiko Nomura, Kaneta Kimotsuki, Keiko Yokozawa, Masako Nozawa, Mika Kanai, Koichi Yamadera, and Keiko Toda.
 Many voice actors and related parties sent flowers during the event.

-At the wake, Horiuchi, as the funeral committee chairman, gave a speech for Tatekabe, and Kimotsuki sent a eulogy.
+At the wake, Horiuchi, as the funeral committee chairman, gave a speech for Tatekabe, and Kimotsuki gave a eulogy.

-Kimotsuki, a longtime friend of Tatekabe for years, prayed for the Hanshin Tigers' victory for Tatekabe, who was a Hanshin Tigers fan, saying, "Hanshin is in the running to win.
-I hope they win," and ended by crying out in Doraemon character Suneo's voice, "Gian, why did you go before me, even though you're Gian?".
+Kimotsuki, a very close friend of Tatekabe, prayed for the Hanshin Tigers' victory for Tatekabe, as he was a Hanshin Tigers fan, saying, "Hanshin is in the running to win.
+I hope they win", and ended by crying out in Doraemon character Suneo's voice, "Gian, why did you go before me, even though you're Gian?".

-Tatekabe's funeral was held on June 24, at the same Aoyama Funeral Hall, and was attended by around 600 people.
+Tatekabe's funeral was held on June 24 at the same location as the wake, being attended by around 600 people.
 Following the wake, Kimotsuki read a eulogy, expressing his gratitude by saying, "The 26 years of Doraemon have been really fun.
-It's all thanks to you, Kabe-san," and concluded by shouting out "Gian!" as Suneo.
+It's all thanks to you, Kabe-san," and concluded by shouting "Gian!" as Suneo.
 Horiuchi, who served as the funeral committee chairman, also spoke out, stating on his official website, "I will never forget your teachings and will see you off without shedding a tear until the very end."
-At first, he tried to hold back his tears, but at the end, he cried out "Kabe-san, Kabe-san" to Tatekabe's portrait, his voice shaking, and tearfully expressed his gratitude, saying, "He was the best teacher in Japan."
+At first, he tried to hold back his tears, but at the end, he cried out "Kabe-san, Kabe-san" to Tatekabe's portrait, his voice shaking, and tearfully expressed his gratitude, "He was the best teacher in Japan."

-Inside his coffin, Tatekabe was dressed up in a Gian T-shirt, with a microphone resembling Gian's recital mic and many stuffed plushies of the character by his side.
-At the funeral procession, 80 balloons in the shape of white birds were released at the office's request.
-Afterwards, Tatekabe's body was cremated at Kirigaya Funeral Hall in Shinagawa Ward.
+Inside his coffin, Tatekabe was wearing a Gian T-shirt with a microphone resembling Gian's recital mic, with many stuffed plushies of the character by his side.
+At the funeral procession, 80 balloons in the shape of white birds were released at the office's request and Tatekabe's body was cremated at Kirigaya Funeral Hall in Shinagawa Ward.

-The funeral was organized by Kenyu Office, who Tatekabe was last affiliated with before he died.
+The funeral was organized by Kenyu Office, whom Tatekabe was affiliated up until his death.

-Even after his death, Kenyu Office has kept Tatekabe's profile, treating him as a "permanently affiliated" employee of the company.
+Kenyu Office has kept Tatekabe's profile up after his death, treating him as a "permanently affiliated" employee of the company.